YouDirk/youdirk_numeric_io/README.md

 * **Negative values** (*Two´s Complement encoding*) are supported

-* **Multiplayer support** - Also compatible with Minecraft vanilla servers.
+* **Multiplayer support** - also compatible with Minecraft vanilla servers
-    - _For admins: But vanilla clients cannot connect to modded YouDirk Numeric I/O Minecraft servers_
+    - For admins - _but vanilla clients cannot connect to modded YouDirk Numeric I/O Minecraft servers_

 * **Languages** are listed on our [**official Website**